VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Language and the symbols we use to communicate influence the way we think and how we approach problems.
 If we think of instruments as a writing utensil of sorts, the difference between a guitar and a piano are more than just their sound it's how we interact with them leading to some expressions being easier and harder.

-I've already mentioned Rhapsodic allowing for much more emotional expression than existing languages (albeit at the cost of other functions) but I also love how the musical sequencing programming language [ORCΛ](https://github.com/hundredrabbits/Orca) pushes boundaries of creative expression.
+I've already mentioned Rhapsodic allowing for much more emotional expression than existing languages (albeit at the cost of other functions) but I also love how the musical sequencing programming language [ORCΛ](https://github.com/hundredrabbits/Orca) pushes boundaries of creative expression in music.
+I'd love to see more tools like this applied to other interests and artistic endeavors.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/DHYL9hojUTQ" title="bequa la froth ~ armadillidiids" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>